Welcome to our store

 This is why at Nature Made® we offer a combined Calcium, Magnesium, and Zinc supplement for those looking to support their health with adequate intakes of these 3 nutrients in one single tablet.

 Magnesium and Zinc are found in a variety of foods, but many people don’t get enough for various reasons which may be related to food preferences, certain health conditions or even some medications.
-In these cases, considering food sources of Magnesium and Zinc as well as Magnesium and Zinc supplements that can help fill in these gaps.
+In these cases, consider food sources of Magnesium and Zinc; Magnesium and Zinc supplements that can also help fill in these gaps.

 As you can see, many of these foods overlap in terms of Magnesium and Zinc content.
 Knowing that they work well together, it makes sense that they are found in a lot of the same foods.